pomfort/amf-util/README.md

 >
 > Due to large file sizes the created reference files are not part of this repository.
 If you want do download a set of the latest reference files, use the following link:
 >
-> * [Samples-2020-01-23-1713.zip](https://download.pomfort.com/aces-amf/Samples-2020-01-23-1713.zip): 21 reference images, 8 source images, 6 ctlrender creation scripts, 338.5 MB)
+> * [Samples-2020-01-23-1713.zip](https://download.pomfort.com/aces-amf/Samples-2020-01-23-1713.zip): 21 reference images, 8 source images, 6 ctlrender creation scripts, (338.5 MB)

 # ACES AMF utility

-This is an utility with several commands for aiding the work of the AMF Imp VWG.
+This is a command line utility with several commands for aiding the work of the AMF Imp VWG.

 ## Features of amf-util

 With the AMF utility ``amf-util`` you can:

 * output information of an AMF file
-* creates a bash file that uses ``ctlrender`` to render the pipeline from an AMF file
+* create a bash file that uses ``ctlrender`` to render the pipeline from an AMF file
 * scan a folder with CTLs and read transformIds from headers

 ## Repository content